Checks for employees and volunteers

 If the applicant is on a barred list, they are breaking the law when they apply to work or volunteer with vulnerable groups in regulated activity.

 To read guidance about employing someone with a conviction that happened during Northern Ireland's troubles, go to:

 AccessNI cannot access criminal records held overseas, unless the applicant is doing regulated work with children and is:

-You can submit an application while the applicant is overseas.
+You can send an application while the individual is overseas.

 Police National Computer